 The second scenario might happen when the product update is stuck at the initial stages of analysis and planning.
 If you struggle to come up with a technical vision and lack Ruby expertise, you might need this kind of consulting service.
 This includes the following stages of working with your product:

-2. Development strategy — indication and statement of goals for the Ruby update, documented as a strategy that provides clear vision and timelines.
+- Tech strategy creation — indication and statement of goals for the Ruby update, documented as a strategy that provides clear vision and timelines.
 The strategy, in its turn, covers all the aspects such as the technical analysis, delivery of a process description, the QA stage, and infrastructure solutions.

 Consulting is suitable for any stage of the product life cycle since it includes an all-around overview covering different perspectives of performance, usability, cost-efficiency, reliability, and security.
 We strive to present the most concise way for the customer to achieve a future-proof Ruby project by implementing the latest approaches.
 The output deliverables, however, can be used to move on with any other technical team to fit the budget of the project.